pokt-network/poktroll/docusaurus/docs/protocol/primitives/probabilistic_proofs.md

 Claims can make dishonest behavior risky.
 The Supplier might get caught earlier than expected, leading to a net loss.

+TODO_IN_THIS_PR: Incorporate this from Ramiro: `Variance works both ways, hence my previous comment.
+This can be a justification for changing the calculation of S as I suggest.
+This is because the attacker might not be caught until much later and result in a net profit.`

 ## Crypto-economic Analysis & Incentives

 ### Impact on Honest Suppliers